01 of 06

 Cut off the inner corner of each yuca wedge to remove the woody core and discard it.
 The yuca root (cassava) is now ready to cook in a recipe or store for future use.

 Tip: You may cook the yuca first, then remove the core.
-However, I always recommend removing the core before cooking.
+However, it is recommended to remove the core before cooking.

-Note: Peeled cassava (yuca) can be stored in the refrigerator covered with water up to four days or you may freeze it for several months.
+Note: Peeled cassava (yuca) can be stored in the refrigerator covered with water for up to four days or you can freeze it for several months.

-Caution: Raw yuca root (cassava) should NEVER be eaten raw.
-It contains Prussic... acid (hydrocyanic acid), which can cause cyanide poisoning.
+Caution: Yuca root (cassava) should NEVER be eaten raw.
+It contains prussic... acid (hydrocyanic acid) which can cause cyanide poisoning.
 Thoroughly cooking the root removes the acid and makes it safe to eat.